-In early 2017, Wealthfront launched Path as its featured experience for long-term financial planning.
-The goal of Path is to calculate your current and future financial landscapes and assess your retirement readiness without the assistance of an advisor.
+The objective of Path is to calculate your current and future financial landscapes and assess your retirement readiness without the assistance of an advisor.
 Path helps answer questions such as, “Can I live my current lifestyle in retirement?” and, “What is the impact of saving more today?”

 With all the data incorporated, Path then does a quick calculation and tells you if you are on track for retirement or not.
 Unfortunately for my wife and I, according to Path, we were only 15% on track.
 The results screen also summarized the primary data points that went into the calculation with supplemental education, which was a nice touch.

 Since I was off-track for retirement, Path quickly pointed out my problem areas.